Victor-Osei/TMP_Assessment/README.md

 ### 3. Data Preparation

-**Steps Taken:**
+**Data Cleaning and Preprocessing:**
-- Handled missing values and ensured data completeness.
+- No missing values and Duplicates and ensured data completeness.
 - Encoded categorical variables (e.g., job, marital status, and education) using one-hot encoding.
 - Scaled numerical features to standardize the data.
 - Split data into training and testing sets for model evaluation.